Girl Gut

 During the luteal phase, the hormone progesterone rises.
 This hormone is essential for a healthy cycle, but it also has a natural relaxing effect on the muscles, including those in your digestive tract.
 When digestion slows, gas can build up more easily, leading to that familiar feeling of tightness or swelling in the abdomen.

-At the same time, oestrogen can fluctuate, influencing water retention and fluid balance.
+At the same time, estrogen can fluctuate, influencing water retention and fluid balance.
 Combined with higher cravings, reduced gut motility, and mild inflammation, it is easy to see why this phase can feel uncomfortable.

 Other common contributors include: